 - Homeschooled Special Education Students: There is no legal obligation for a district to provide special education services to a child who is homeschooled if the parent has withdrawn the child from the public school.
 There are, however, homebound students with disabilities who are receiving special education services or in the case of a preschooler, receiving services in the home.
-These children would still be considered enrolled and should be reported in WISEid/WISEdata.
-If a child is homeschooled, the child may still receive services, depending on whether or not the child has an IEP.
+Homeschooled Special Education Students are not be eligible for special education services through a Services Plan or an IEP and should not be reported to WISEdata.

 - Roster Reporting: If a student is receiving only Speech and Language services or has significant disabilities and receives only therapy and/or social interaction and no appropriate course code for course work can be identified, then these students should not be submitted in 2016-17 and 2017-18 Roster data.